Eric-Chung-0511/Learning-Record/Data Science Projects/Data Science Project WorkFlow.md

 ## 🎯 Description and Goal

-This workflow outlines the steps for completing a data science project, starting from data collection to model evaluation.
+This workflow outlines is the steps for completing a data science project, starting from data collection to model evaluation.
 It provides detailed procedures for handling missing values, data preprocessing, feature engineering, and model selection.

 ## 📋 Steps